FetoyuDev/Emoji-Extractor/README.md

 ### What's new?
 - Added support to save extracted emojis in a custom folder
 - Fixed some bugs that would cause confusion in some users depending of their language
+- Added "How to install curl and git in diffferent distros" instruction

 ### What's next?
 - Will be added a summary system to show all extracted emojis, regarding of emoji extension